COVID-19 Property Management FAQs

 If your mortgage is not federally backed, some private banks are offering forbearance on loans that they hold.
 Individuals should contact them directly to learn more about their programs.

 How does the federal CARES Act impact evictions and late fees for residential tenants?
 The federal CARES Act enacted by Congress on March 27, 2020 offers broad eviction protections to covered properties.
 It halts eviction filings, fees and penalties for tenants for nonpayment of rent of covered properties for 120 days from enactment, regardless of whether the landlord receives forbearances.
 Covered properties include properties insured, guaranteed, supplemented, protected or assisted in any way by HUD, Fannie Mae, Freddie Mac, FHA, VA or RHS.
 Landlords that receive forbearances of federally backed multifamily mortgage loans must respect the same renter protections for the duration of the forbearance.
 The federal CARES Act also requires that after the end of the moratorium, a landlord cannot evict a tenant unless the landlord provides 30 days written notice.
 Therefore, the earliest that a tenant in a covered property could be required to leave for nonpayment of rent or other fees due under the lease is August 24, 2020 (30 days after notice if given after the federal CARES Act moratorium expires on July 24, 2020).
-Although the CARES Act moratorium will expire on July 24, 2020, the HUD and FHFA eviction moratoriums were extended as of June 17, 2020, and will remain in place until at least August 31, 2020
+Although the CARES Act moratorium expired on July 24, 2020, the HUD and FHFA eviction moratoriums will remain in effect until at least December 31, 2020.

 Does the federal CARES Act impact evictions that are not based on nonpayment of rent or other amounts due under the lease?
 No, the moratorium under the CARES Act impacts evictions that are based only on nonpayment of rent or other amounts due under the lease.
 If the tenant does not comply with other provisions of the lease, i.e. destruction and property damage, unlawful criminal activity, creation of a dangerous condition that endangers other residents, or a material breach of the lease, the CARES Act does not prohibit the landlord from filing for an eviction at that time.